r-lib/cli/tests/testthat/_snaps/1.0.6/rlang-errors.md

       <error/rlang_error>
       Error in `fn()`:
       !
 Message.
-      i This is an internal error in the base package, please report it to the package authors.
+      i This is an internal error that was detected in the base package.